The structure of the conjunctiva. Conjunctiva of the eyes. Innervation and blood supply

 • the appearance of adhesions, scars on the cornea, eyelids, etc.;

 The phenomena of diplopia most often develop due to partial paralysis of the external muscle.
-If the patient has undergone surgery for the pterygium, such unpleasant consequences can be observed as a result of the detachment of the muscle tendon from the area of \u200b\u200bits attachment.
+If the patient has suffered surgery Regarding pterygium, such unpleasant consequences can be observed as a result of separation of the muscle tendon from the area of its attachment.

 Surgical treatment

-A radical way to eliminate the formation in the area of \u200b\u200bthe inner corner of the eye is a surgical operation.
-It is carried out to restore the aesthetic appeal of the face, as well as for therapeutic purposes (to normalize visual acuity, eliminate discomfort, irritation and other symptoms).
+A radical way to eliminate formation in the area of the inner corner of the eye is surgery.
+It is performed to restore the aesthetic appeal of the face, as well as for therapeutic purposes (to normalize visual acuity, eliminate discomfort, irritation and other symptoms).

-It was noted that removal of the pterygium without subsequent drug treatment leads to its reappearance in half or more cases.
+It was noted that removal of pterygium without subsequent drug treatment leads to its reappearance in half or more cases.

 The structure of the conjunctiva of the eye